luketych/playground--mcp-model_context_protocol/milestones.md

     [✅] Verified end-to-end flow with running servers [✅] Improved error handling in App B for Claude API errors [✅] All configurations verified working through integration test

+17. Code Structure Reorganization
+    [✅] Created src directory for all application code [✅] Moved app_a, app_b, mcp_server into src
+    [✅] Moved config.py and main.py into src
+    [✅] Updated imports to reflect new structure
+    [✅] Updated test files to use src paths
+    [✅] Updated README with new directory structure